divacs/BarberBookingAPI/README.md

 ## 🙌 Author

 - 👩 Sonja Divac (2025)
-- Project created for practicing advanced .NET Web API development with clean architecture and modern patterns.
+- Project created for showcasing .NET Web API skills with modern design and security practices for a medior developer portfolio.